zzdish/msgpack-c/README.md

 ------------

 `msgpack-c` is developed on GitHub at [msgpack/msgpack-c](https://github.com/msgpack/msgpack-c).
-To report an issue or send a pull request, use the [issue tracker](https://github.com/msgpack/msgpack-c/issues).
+To report an issue or send a pull request, use this [issue tracker](https://github.com/msgpack/msgpack-c/issues).

 Here's the list of [great contributors](https://github.com/msgpack/msgpack-c/graphs/contributors).